Loaded vegan nachos recipe

 - Drain and rinse the jackfruit and chop it up, making sure to chop up the tougher core parts.
 If you have frozen jackfruit, make sure it's thawed first.20 oz can of young green jackfruit in brine - drained and rinsed

 - Heat 1 TBL of oil in a saute pan on medium heat.
-Add the onion and saute for 2 minutes or until golden brown.1 tbsp oil, 1 small onion – sliced
+Add the onion and saute for 2 minutes or until golden brown.1 tablespoon oil, 1 small onion

 - Add the chopped jackfruit, minced garlic, taco seasoning, smoked paprika, 1soy sauce, chipotle powder (optional if you don't like spice), and 1 cup of water.
 Cover with a lid and simmer on medium low for 15-20 minutes, or until the jackfruit softens.
-If water runs out before it's softened, add a little more.1 packet taco seasoning, 1 teaspoon soy sauce, ½ tsp smoked paprika, 3 cloves of garlic – minced, 1 cup of water, ½ tsp chipotle powder
+If water runs out before it's softened, add a little more.1 packet taco seasoning, 1 teaspoon soy sauce, ½ teaspoon smoked paprika, 3 cloves of garlic, 1 cup of water, ½ teaspoon chipotle powder

 - If it dries up too much, add a splash of water, if it's too soggy, take the lid off and cook the water out.